Diffusion Models with Deterministic Normalizing Flow Priors: Method

 The typical strategy in current diffusion models is to restore the original distribution by learning to progressively reverse the diffusion process, step by step, from $T$ to $0$.
 In our approach, however, we reconstruct $\text{x}(T_m)$ using the backward process in the flow network via a single path.
 Furthermore, by reconstructing $\text{x}(T_m)$, the Gaussian noise is deterministically mapped to a partially noisy sample $p_{T_m}$.
 New samples are generated in the backward process by simulating remaining stochastic trajectories from $t=T_m$ to $t=0$ by the reverse-time SDE.

 In contrast to generic SDEs, we have extra information close to the data distribution that can be leveraged to improve the sample quality.
 Specifically, $p_{T_m}$ which is sampled by the flow network is used as an informative prior for the reverse-time diffusion.
 To incorporate the reverse-time SDE for sampling, we can use any general SDE solver.
-In our experiments, we choose stochastic samplers such as Predictor-Corrector (PC) to incorporate stochasticity in the process, which has been shown to improve results~\cite{song2020score}.
+In our experiments, we choose stochastic samplers such as Predictor-Corrector (PC) to incorporate stochasticity in the process, which has been shown to improve results~\citep{song2020score}.
 Another notable advantage of this approach is its ability to semantically modify images by changing the value of $T_m$.
-It can interpolate between deterministic and the stochastic processes.
+It can interpolate between deterministic and stochastic processes.
 In our experiments, we demonstrate the impact of the value of $T_m$ on sample quality.